Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 ## Accuracy Evaluation

-The accuracy of the filter is evaluated at each step by comparing the estimated state with the actual ground tructh expressing the vehicle position and velocity: as explained in the section on Data Input, in fact such real state is part of the data provided in input.
+The accuracy of the filter is evaluated at each step by comparing the estimated state with the actual ground truth expressing the vehicle position and velocity: as explained in the section on D[ata Input](./Extended_Kalman_filter_writeup.md#data-input) , such real state is part of the data provided in input.

 The error is measured in terms of Root Mean Square (RMS).
 The expression for that can be found in [Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
 11, eq.
 (97)), end the implementation is part of [tools.cpp](./src/tools.cpp) (lines 14-50).